-The work reported in this paper shows further that the EPIC framework can go beyond providing a scientific account of laboratory tasks to providing engineering-style predictions of performance in a real-world task domain.
-The telephone operator task was chosen for this study, although it is a single-task situation, because: (1) it involves multiple modalities; (2) the design goal is performance speed, which EPIC currently characterizes well; (3) the previous Project Ernestine work showed that the task domain is tractable; and (4) the original data from Project Ernestine, consisting of recordings of actual operator performance, was available.
+The work reported in this article shows further that the EPIC framework can go beyond providing a scientific account of laboratory tasks to providing engineering-style predictions of performance in a real-world task domain.
+The telephone operator task was chosen for this study, although it is a single-task situation, because (1) it involves multiple modalities, (2) the design goal is performance speed, which EPIC currently characterizes well, (3) the previous Project Ernestine work showed that the task domain is tractable, and (4) the original data from Project Ernestine, consisting of videotape recordings of actual operator performance, were available.

 If a generative model based on EPIC can be applied to predicting execution time in a high-performance task, it should be considerably more efficient than the CPM-GOMS approach.
-Preliminary work with an EPIC model of the telephone operator tasks (Wood, Kieras, & Meyer, 1994) was encouraging, showing fairly good accuracy in predicting task and event times for a very small set of task instances.
+Preliminary work with an EPIC model of the telephone operator tasks was encouraging, showing fairly good accuracy in predicting task and event times for a very small set of task instances.
 However, this preliminary model was constructed in a "scientific" mode, in which the model was developed iteratively to provide a good fit to a single protocol, and was then validated against two other protocols.
 But for an engineering model to be most useful, it should be accurate in an a priori mode, requiring little or no "tuning" based on empirical task observation.
+For a priori models to succeed, they must be constructed under constraints, here termed modeling policies, that govern how the capabilities of the architecture should be applied in representing a specific class of tasks.

 Thus the work reported here investigated the extent to which accurate predictions could be made with predictive EPIC models that are based on a priori task analysis and principles of construction.
-The following sections of the paper describe the EPIC architecture in more detail than previously available, describe how the predictive models were constructed for the telephone operator task, and finally compare the EPIC model predictions to a newly analyzed set of performance protocols for this task.
+The following topics are treated in the remaining sections of this article: the EPIC architecture, the telephone operator task modeled in this work, general issues of modeling and the concept of modeling policies, a set of a priori models constructed under the modeling policies, and finally a comparison of the EPIC model predictions to a newly analyzed set of performance protocols for the telephone operator task.

-THE EPIC ARCHITECTURE
+2. THE EPIC ARCHITECTURE